nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-upgrade-notes/web-ui-upgrade-notes-lts-2021.md

 ### Rich Text Editor Uses QuillJS by Default

-<a href="https://quilljs.com" target="_blank">QuillJS</a> is used as the solution for the rich text editor in Web UI.
-This change is [available as an option](https://jira.nuxeo.com/browse/WEBUI-291) in LTS 2019 if you want your users to get accustomed to it before migrating.
+Since [ELEMENTS-1124](https://jira.nuxeo.com/browse/ELEMENTS-1124) and [NXP-28691](https://jira.nuxeo.com/browse/NXP-28691), <a href="https://quilljs.com" target="_blank">Quill</a> is used as the solution for the rich text editor in Web UI instead of Alloy.
+Quill is more powerful and provides an overall better experience.

+In LTS 2019, this change is already [available as an option](https://jira.nuxeo.com/browse/WEBUI-291).
+Feel free to activate it to test the editor and to allow your users to get accustomed to it before migrating.

 ### Breaking Changes